 Adaptive cruise control takes it to the next level.
-It maintains a set speed, like a conventional cruise control system, but it also adjusts the vehicle’s speed based on the traffic flow.
+It maintains a set speed for your vehicle, like a conventional cruise control system, but it also adjusts the speed based on the traffic flow.
+Better systems can come you a full stop in heavy traffic and continue when congestion lightens.
 This technology can make cruise control more useful by taking some (but not all) of the workload off the driver.
 Here’s what it is, and how it works.

-To do that, a car must be equipped with sensors that allow it to detect nearby vehicles and potential obstacles.
-Most adaptive cruise control systems use radar, although a camera and lidar (which works on the same principle as radar, but with light waves) can be used as well.
+To do it, a car must be equipped with sensors that allow it to detect nearby vehicles and potential obstacles.
+Most adaptive cruise control systems use radar, with high resolution radar on the horizon, although a camera and lidar (which works on the same principle as radar, but with light waves) can be used as well.
 You can often spot these cameras integrated into the grille or mounted behind the windshield.
 These sensors communicate with a computer that controls the throttle and, sometimes, the brakes and the steering system.

 In its most basic form, adaptive cruise control technology only handles acceleration and deceleration, usually by following the car in front and maintaining a set following distance.
 Some automakers have started bundling this feature with a system that can bring the car to a full stop if needed, which comes in handy in a traffic jam, and/or one that provides a limited amount of steering assistance to keep the car centered in its lane.